 “I’ve got to do something about this!”

-Helmstetter points out that the reason why these phrases work against us is because they provide problems without solutions.
-When we say things such as “I really need to be more organized,” what we are really saying is “I really need to be more organized… but I’m not!”
+Helmstetter points out that when we say things such as “I need to be more organized,” what we are really saying is “I need to be more organized… but I’m not!”

-This is the level where self-talk shifts and is aimed towards working for your benefit rather than working against you.
+Level 3 is where our self-talk shifts and is aimed towards working for our benefit rather than against us.

 “I no longer have a problem dealing with people at work.”